lucaschf/Internet-Service-Management-and-Configuration/server.md

 scp -P <port> <sourcePath> <destinationPath>
 ````

-**Note:** The remote path syntax consists of the remote machine's user followed by the '@' character, the remote machine's ip the ':' character and then the file/folder path on the remote machine.
+**Note:** The remote path syntax consists of the remote machine's user followed by the '@' character, the remote machine's IP the ':' character and then the file/folder path on the remote machine.

 ### Examples